dset0x/dset0x.github.io/src/zsh-buffer-function.md

 Converting zsh buffer contents to a function
 =========================

 I sometimes find myself trying out different varations of a command until I manage get it to work the way I intended to.
 This involves a lot of jumping back and forth between words in my previous buffer.
-With a really simply function you can decrease the amount of jumping around the command line.
+With a really simple function you can decrease the amount of jumping around the command line.

     funcify() {
         BUFFER="(){$BUFFER} "